gigaai/docs/wordpress/thread-settings.md

 To set your Messsenger Greeting text, the easiest way is go to the 'Messaging' tab in your Page settings.

-You can also configure Greeting text by go to edit your `/giga-messenger-bot/config.php`, set your Greeting Text under `greeting_text` section and go to `https://domain.com/giga-messenger-bot/public/?giga_action=updateGreetingText`
+You can also configure Greeting text by go to `Giga AI\Settings`, set your Greeting Text under `Greeting Text` section and go to `https://domain.com/messenger/?giga_action=updateGreetingText`

 ## Get Started Button
 When the Get Started button is tapped, you can send a text message or a Structured Message, containing images and buttons.